MattThommes/amplify-react-app/README.dev.md

 3. Create new project in your IDE for the new directory.
 Proceed to below steps from within your new project README.dev.md.
 4. Update the remotes for the new project to include `upstream` to the base repo (amplify-react-app) so future changes can be pulled in:
     * `git remote add upstream git@github.com:MattThommes/amplify-react-app.git`
-    * When you need to update your new repo with changes from the upstream template repo, run these commands:
+5. Sync your new repo to merge all unrelated history from the upstream/template repo:
     1. `git fetch upstream`
     2. `git merge upstream/master --allow-unrelated-histories`
     3. `git push origin master` (assuming `master` branch)
+    4. Whenever you need to update your repo with changes from the upstream repo, repeat the above steps.
-5. Update these files to include your specific project name and description:
+6. Update these files to include your specific project name and description:
     1. README.md (keep the `README.dev.md` for following along or future debugging)
     2. package.json
     3. public/index.html
     4. public/manifest.json
+    5. src/App.js (`const SiteName`)
-6. Get `nvm` available in your current CLI session: `source ~/.nvm/nvm.sh`.
+7. Get `nvm` available in your current CLI session: `source ~/.nvm/nvm.sh`.
 You may need to install it if you haven’t used it before.
-7. Run `nvm use` to use the correct Node version associated with the project.
+8. Run `nvm use` to use the correct Node version associated with the project.
 You should see output similar to:
     * `Found '/Users/mattthommes/Documents/dev/test1/.nvmrc' with version <v16.13.0>`
     * `Now using node v16.13.0 (npm v9.5.1)`
-8. Check Amplify version to verify it is installed globally:
+9. Check Amplify version to verify it is installed globally:
     * `amplify --version`
     * Assuming it is installed globally (check package.json for `aws-amplify`).
 If it is not installed yet, try running:
         * `npm install -g @aws-amplify/cli`
         * [More information](https://docs.amplify.aws/cli/start/install/)
-9. Run `npm install`
+10. Run `npm install`
     1. You may receive some warnings about GraphQL which can be ignored (this needs to be cleaned up but has not caused any issues yet):
         ```
         npm WARN ERESOLVE overriding peer dependency